rocherbpb/Barcoding/index.md

 sumt relburnin=yes burninfrac=0.25 contype=allcompat conformat=simple filename=test;
 end;
 ```
+The models specified for codon positions 1, 2 and 3 are GTR+I+G, HKY+I and GTR, respectively.

 See also [here](https://gist.github.com/brantfaircloth/895282) for additional model specifications.

 ### Species delimitation
 Rather than attempt to discrimtate species by eyeballing branches from a phylogenetic tree, several methods have been developed to implement a more objective and automated approach to species delimiation.
 #### ABGD